Evidence Tools

 Strategy.
 Financial Coaching

 Approach.
-Address social determinants of health, such as poverty, food insecurity, and housing instability, that can impact a child's ability to access healthcare
+Address non-medical influences on health, such as poverty, food insecurity, and housing instability, that can impact a child's ability to access healthcare

 Overview.
-Clinically embedded programs that address financial stressors may prevent missed visits and improve appointment attendance rates.
-Clinic-based financial coaching delivered by trained coaches addresses parent-identified, strengths-based financial goals (employment, savings, public benefits enrollment, etc.) and can also include social needs screening and resource referral.
-Findings show that attendance at recommended preventive care pediatric visits and vaccinations are improved as a result of financial coaching.[1]
+Clinically embedded antipoverty programs that address financial stressors may prevent missed visits and improve show rates.
+Clinic-based financial coaching delivered by trained coaches addresses parent-identified, strengths-based financial goals. (employment, savings, public benefits enrollment, etc) and can also include social needs screening and resource referral.
+Findings show that adherence to recommended preventive care pediatric visits and vaccinations are improved as a result of financial coaching.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):

-- Health Equity.
-This strategy helps contribute to reducing disparities or avoidable differences among socioeconomic and demographic groups or geographical areas in health status and health outcomes such as disease, disability, or mortality.
+- Health Outcomes.
+This strategy helps contribute to reducing avoidable differences among socioeconomic and demographic groups or geographical areas in health status and health outcomes such as disease, disability, or mortality.

 - Patient Experience of Care.
 This study improves individuals' perceptions, feelings, and satisfaction with the healthcare services they receive.